WeAreGenki/renovate-config/README.md

 # We Are Genki Renovate Bot Preset

-Sharable preset for the renovate bot 🤖.
+Sharable config preset for the renovate bot 🤖.
 This makes it easier to change the config in one place rather than needing to update multiple projects.

 Docs: